 - a .pdf version of the publication;

-- data cubes containing:
+- data cubes (in excel, supertable and ABS.Stat formats) containing:

 If the information you require is not available as a standard product, then ABS Consultancy Services can help you with customised services to suit your needs.
-For inquiries contact the National Information and Referral Service on 1300 135 070 or email email@example.com
+For inquiries contact the National Information Referral Service on 1300 135 070 or email email@example.com